daniel-watts/wph/README.md

 # WPH - Wordpress Theme

-The _Wordpress Helper_ development base theme.
-A streamlined theme for use on it's own or as a base for your own theme development.
+The _Wordpress Helper_ theme is a streamlined Wordpress theme for use on it's own or as a base for your own theme development.

 ## Installation

-Upload the `wph` theme directory and all its contents to the Wordpress theme directory `wp-content/themes`.
+Upload the `wph` directory and all its contents to the Wordpress theme directory `wp-content/themes`.

 Login to the Wordpress website as an admin and navigate to the _Appearance_ > _Themes_ page and activate the _WPH Theme_.